TheKingGoerge/Social_network/README.md

-hi this is a git prqactice(rerEDITED)
+hi this is a git prqactice(redited)